Architecture Overview

 All code must compile with RUSTFLAGS="-D warnings" and pass cargo clippy --all-targets -- -D warnings.
 This is enforced by CI.

-Dugite uses pallas for network protocol handling and block deserialization, ensuring wire-format compatibility with cardano-node.
-Internal types (in dugite-primitives) are converted from pallas types during deserialization.
+Dugite uses an in-house multi-era CBOR decoder (dugite-serialization) for all block and transaction deserialization, ensuring exact wire-format compatibility with cardano-node.
+Internal types (dugite-primitives) are populated directly from the decoded CBOR.

 is_valid: false) are skipped duringapply_block - Pool IDs are